-^b Add crop-oil concentrate according to label directions.
+b Add crop-oil concentrate according to label directions.

-3 See label for Special Use Directions.
+^a See label for Special Use Directions.
 Label claims control only with two applications.

 d Control of this species not claimed on peanut label but is claimed on soybean label.
-Add 2.0 pt of crop-oil concentrate/A. Add 1.0 pt of nonionic surfactant/100 gal of spray solution.
+Add 2.0 pt of crop-oil concentrate/A.

+Add 1.0 pt of nonionic surfactant/100 gal of spray solution.

-9 Follow with second application of 1.0 pt/A, 7 to 14 days later if needed.
+Control not claimed on label.
+Experience indicates that 2.0 pt/A plus surfactant will suppress 1- to 2-inch Eclipta.
+Follow with second application of 1.0 pt/A, 7 to 14 days later if needed.